VictorCazanave/react-svg-map/README.md

 `npm install --save react-svg-map`

 ## Usage

+### Simple SVG Map

+This is the base component to display an SVG map.

 * Import `SVGMap` component and the map you want from `react-svg-map`.
 * Optionally, import `react-svg-map/lib/index.css` if you want to apply the default styles.